 Satisfying one’s needs and wants increased happiness but was largely irrelevant to meaningfulness.
 Happiness was largely present oriented, whereas meaningfulness involves integrating past, present, and future.
 For example, thinking about future and past was associated with high meaningfulness but low happiness.
 Happiness was linked to being a taker rather than a giver, whereas meaningfulness went with being a giver rather than a taker.
 Higher levels of worry, stress, and anxiety were linked to higher meaningfulness but lower happiness.

-That matches my intuitive sense and what I have been trying to convey.
-There is some trade off between having the best immediate experience RIGHT NOW and building a life that is “meaningful,” “substantial,” choose your word here.
+There’s tension between having the best immediate experience RIGHT NOW and building a life that is “meaningful,” “substantial,” choose your word here.
 American society tells us we are supposed to be “happy,” which sounds a little like consumerist advertising bullshit to me.

 One player I know wrote,

 The firm subtext I have with any girl I date now is outcome indifference.
 She can more or less come and go as she pleases and I am fine either way.
 Once you have a child I do not see how you can become anything but outcome dependent.
 How would you handle that loss of leverage over her behaviour?

 When you have a kid, you’re very likely going to be less outcome independent with the woman, but you also have to remember that, if she wants to leave and sue you for child support… she will.
 That’s a sad fact.
 Feminism has won and feminists hate marriage and family.
 But most normal women want a partner and a father for their child, so, typically a man’s leverage increases in the first few years of the child’s life, as normal women want to be subsidized financially and want their child to have a father.